YannColomb/tamarin-prover/doc/READMEregressionTests.md

-# AutoTest - CI for Tamarin Prover
+# RegressionTests - CI for Tamarin Prover

-AutoTest is a script that runs tests for Tamarin either locally or on [Travis](https://travis-ci.com/github/tamarin-prover/tamarin-prover).
+RegressionTests is a script that runs tests for Tamarin either locally or on [Travis](https://travis-ci.com/github/tamarin-prover/tamarin-prover).